Rokiis1/roadmap/6.Module/test_managment.md

 ## Test Management

 Test management is a practice in software development that involves the planning, development, execution, and analysis of software tests.
-It includes tracking and reporting on test execution status, managing test data, maintaining test case documentation, and ensuring the quality of software products.
+It includes tracking and reporting on test execution status, managing test data, maintaining test case documentation.

 - Test case creation and management
 - Test execution and tracking